-Parents/caregivers are reminded to print or email themselves a copy of the selections they make on the online system (at the end of the previous year) for their own records.
+Parents/caregivers are reminded to print or email themselves a copy of the selections they make on the online system for their own records.

 Parent Coaches and Managers

 SPW actively encourages parental assistance in the roles of coach and manager for team sports.
 On the online system where the sports are selected (in Term 4 of the previous year), there is a section for parents to nominate themselves for a coaching or a manager role, or email sports@spw.sa.edu.au for more information.